andrewtrotman/JASSjr/README.md

 * There are many variants of BM25, JASSjr uses the ATIRE BM25 function which ignores the k3 query component.
 It is assumed that each term is unique and occurs only once (and so the k3 clause is set to 1.0).

 # Usage #
-To build for C++ and Java simply use
+To build for all installed languages run

-	make
+	make -k

-or for all compiled languages use
+To build for a specific language use make and the language name e.g.

-    make all
+	make cpp

 To index use